Feyerabend/vm/vm5/README.md

 The number 70 is added to the list after deletion.
-Since space has been freed by deleting an element, this addition should succeed without triggering additional heap extension at this point, and could thus in principle be reclaimed.
+Since space has been freed by deleting an element, this addition should succeed without triggering additional heap extension at this point, and could thus in principle also be reclaimed.

 At last `PRINT_LIST` shows final contents, and
 `HALT` stops the VM execution.